openevocracy/openevocracy/README.md

 ## 3. Run OpenEvocracy

-Run `docker-compose up` to start OpenEvocracy in foreground mode.
-Run `docker-compose up -d` to start OpenEvocracy in background mode.
+Change dir to project folder.
+Run `docker-compose up` to start OpenEvocracy in foreground mode or run `docker-compose up -d` to start OpenEvocracy in background mode.